stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-And as usual we populate a Vulkan descriptor for the shader and invoke the relevant API method:
+As usual the shader is created by populating a Vulkan descriptor, invoking the API, and creating the domain object:

 ```java
 // Create descriptor